Fashion Line Label: VENTRILOQUIST COURT®

 **NO Spam Emails.
 NO SEO & advertising proposals.
 Thank you

-DUE TO THE CORONAVIRUS OUTBREAK THROUGHOUT THE WORLD, THERE IS CURRENTLY A MAJOR DELIVERY DELAY FOR PACKAGES FROM AUSTRALIA TO THE USA AND EUROPE.
+DUE TO THE CORONAVIRUS (LIMITED FLIGHTS FROM AUSTRALIA TO OVERSEAS), THERE IS CURRENTLY A MAJOR DELIVERY DELAY FOR PACKAGES FROM AUSTRALIA TO THE USA AND EUROPE.
+THERE IS ALSO A DELAY IN PACKAGES SENT WITHIN AUSTRALIA.

 CONTACT FORM – General Inquiries/ Customer’s Measurements